Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 ## Things to know :

-1. DXVK winelib currently has limitations and might prevent some (rare) games to see your GPU.
+- DXVK winelib currently has limitations and might prevent some (rare) games to see your GPU.
 Making a non-winelib build is recommended for compatibility sakes.
 Installing a mingw built DXVK (using winetricks for example) to an affected game's prefix can also be used as a workaround. **You can build DXVK using [dxvk-tools](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/dxvk-tools)**

-2. Proton doesn't like running games from NTFS.
+- Proton doesn't like running games from NTFS.
 Consider symlinking your compatdata dir(s) (usually found in /SteamApps) to some place on an EXT4 partition.

-3. SteamVR support is missing for compatibility reasons.
+- SteamVR support is missing for compatibility reasons.

-4. Dinput SDL support is missing for lazyness reasons.
+- Dinput SDL support is missing for lazyness reasons.

-5. In the userpatches folder, you'll find two patches I decided against merging in the master patch for proton-tkg.
+- In the userpatches folder, you'll find two patches I decided against merging in the master patch for proton-tkg.
 You can put them in wine-tkg-git userpatches dir if you want to use them.
+They might not apply cleanly on older wine bases.

+- Proton-tkg builds will get installed in `~/.steam/root/compatibilitytools.d directory`.
+If you want to uninstall a build, just delete its folder there and restart Steam.